-- 1. Contractor shall secure a designated material storage area for this project.
-Any request to store material in the right-of-way in order to complete the current work activity shall be approved by the Engineer. - 2.
+- 1. Secure a designated material storage area for this project.
+Any request to store material in the right-of-way in order to complete the current work activity will be approved by the Engineer. - 2.
 Construction equipment may be stored within the right-of-way during non-working hours if it is outside of the roadway preferred clear zone, as far from the traveled way as practical and as approved by the Engineer.
-No equipment shall be stored at the toe of any roadway slope. - 3.
-No worker vehicles will be allowed to park in, or access a job site directly from an Interstate or Freeway facility.
+Do not store equipment at the toe of any roadway slope. - 3.
+No worker vehicles will be allowed to park in or access a job site directly from an Interstate or Freeway facility.
 Access to the job site for both workers and materials shall only be via interchanges or intersecting roadways unless otherwise approved by the Engineer.
-Worker vehicles shall be parked off-site or at a location acceptable to the Engineer. - 4.
-No open holes or mounds of dirt shall be left unprotected during non-working hours.
+Park worker vehicles off-site or at a location acceptable to the Engineer.

+4. Do not leave open holes or mounds of dirt unprotected during non-working hours.

-C. ITS Construction Survey
+C. ITS Construction Survey.

 - 1. Apply Section 2526 of the Standard Specifications for ROW staking. - 2.
-Place stakes at the following locations and label with item being staked: - Handholes - Conduit and/or cable alignment direction changes - Transitions from plow to bore or bore to plow - At locations requiring specific depths to avoid existing or future facilities - A minimum of 25 feet apart along critical conduit locations where contract documents specify depth greater than standard and trenchless (bored) installation methods as described in Section 2553 of the Standard Specifications. - A minimum of 100 feet apart along plowed conduit and non-critical bored conduit (bore areas where no minimum depth is called out in plans other than the typical minimum depth noted in the general notes of the plan set) - At other locations as noted within the contract documents - 3.
+Place stakes at the following locations and label with item being staked: - Handholes. - Conduit and/or cable alignment direction changes. - Transitions from plow to bore or bore to plow. - At locations requiring specific depths to avoid existing or future facilities. - A minimum of 25 feet apart along critical conduit locations where contract documents specify depth greater than standard and trenchless (bored) installation methods as described in Section 2553 of the Standard Specifications. - A minimum of 100 feet apart along plowed conduit and non-critical bored conduit (bore areas where no minimum depth is called out in plans other than the typical minimum depth noted in the General Notes of the plan set). - At other locations as noted within the contract documents. - 3.
 On stakes marking bore locations, label with required minimum conduit depth below existing grade.